 “We must create a tribe of others who can help us stay awake and aware, and true to our deepest instincts, values and goals as parents, especially when choosing a new way to parent, or if you have a non-traditional family (divorced, single-parent, LGBT or older parents),” says Vieten, a psychologist, mind-body medicine researcher and mom.
 “Whether in a moms or dads group, through babysitting exchanges with like-minded parents, or increasingly on the Internet, it’s important to have connections that can support us when we feel uncertain or overwhelmed.”

-In 2011, Pathways partnered with IONS to bring the first ever Mindful Mothering Conference to the newly founded Museum of Motherhood in New York City.
-Beginning in 2013, Pathways readers and group members will be able to join Vieten for online teleconferences.
+In 2011, Kindred partnered with IONS to bring the first ever Mindful Mothering Conference to the newly founded Museum of Motherhood in New York City.
 The Mindful Motherhood Project, based on the book and Vieten’s research, offers facilitator training as well as continuing education training for practitioners.

 Shift Reports: Evidence of a World Transforming